Sam-Moen/Portfolio/README.md

-# Data-Analyst-Portfolio
+# Portfolio
 Hi, my name is Sam!
-I am a data analyst with a background in Math.
+I'm interested in Actuarial Science, Data Analytics, and Math!